alttch/roboger/README.md

 How to use
 ----------

-Firstly - setup Roboger server, create address, endpoints and subscriptions.
+Firstly - setup Roboger server, create address, endpoints and subscriptions with **./bin/roboger-cmd**

 Then use Roboger API to send event notifications: